lrfinotti/cybr201_book/08-CRT_Bezout.md

 (The function here is "silly", but it is a simple example to illustrate the point.)

 Let's see if the value of `a` was changed also outside the function.
-(If it were, it should have value `3` now.)
+(If it were, it should have value `3 = 2 + 1` now.)

 ```{code-cell} ipython3
 a
 ```

 As you can see, it is not!
-Variables defined inside a function are *local*, meaning, they only have values inside the function.
+Variables defined inside a function are *local*, meaning, they only have meaning inside the function.
 This includes the input variables as well.

 But let's look at this example: